eqxmedianl/TxFileSystem.Website/About.md

 While [EQX Media B.V.](https://www.eqx-media.nl "Visit the website of EQX Media B.V.") was developing a cloud application, they were in the need of a proper and extensively implemented library.
 Enabling them to perform transactional operations on files and directories.
 That way all data operations could maintain data integrity.

-Since no library existed that fullfilled this need, the company owner decide to develop one for the public.
+Since no library existed that fullfilled this need, the company owner decided to develop one for the public.

 Since the first release it has been published on NuGet.